 Cryptocurrency does more than just replace fiat currency.
-It also tokenizes assets, develops DApps, proves ownership, and motivates holders to participate more actively in decentralized networks.
+It also tokenizes assets via a tokenization platform, provides dApps development services, proves ownership, and motivates holders to participate more actively in decentralized networks.

 The twenty-first century has brought many innovations in our usual lives, and blockchain technology is certainly one of them.
 We can see thousands of blockchain-related projects that claim to be the most effective game-changers of tomorrow.

 As token economics is a relatively a new phenomenon in the global economy, it can be difficult to understand properly and to avoid making mistakes during implementation.
-At the same time, token economics can help you determine the real potential of each project, and choose the one that is the most solid and has the highest potential for investment.
+At the same time, token economics can help you determine the real potential of each blockchain or DeFi development company, and choose the one that is the most solid and has the highest potential for investment.

 Token economics can either improve or break your crypto project, so let’s consider its most essential features.